AmuthaVallithai/Digital-Portfolio/README.md

 # Digital-Portfolio
-Project
+Project.
-Student profile
+Student profile.
-I added one html into the index.html as project.html
+I added one html into the index.html as project.html.